Where do you live?

 What was your diagnosis and what treatments did you try before Fecal Microbiota Transplant (FMT)?

-In the years leading up to 2009 I started experiencing anxiety and depression, which I attributed to a succession of stressful life events.
-In 2009 this deteriorated further and I began experiencing debilitating migraines, derealization and severe food intolerances.
+In 2009 I started experiencing debilitating histamine migraines, anxiety, depression, derealization & food intolerances.
 Relaxation made the migraines worse and I would spend weekends with my head in the toilet or collapsed on the bathroom floor vomiting from the pain of a throbbing jackhammer through my head.
 It would take 3 days to recover and then it would start over again the following weekend.
 When the migraines started to occur each weekday evening I knew my job was at risk.

 Depression and anxiety are terms used liberally these days, but it is worth stopping to consider what it is like to live with them.
 I lost my emotional resilience and everything became a big deal.
-I was thin-skinned, irritable and perpetually fighting back fear and grief, struggling to keep my head above water in a sea of doom.
 The only emotions I could feel were sadness and anger.
 When I noticed something that would ordinarily make me happy, I urged my brain to react with happy feelings, but it would not respond.
 I developed OCD over ridiculous things, extreme sensitivity to cold and craved sunlight.
 Then there was the derealization, which was truly bizarre.
 It was like engaging with the world through a tunnel or frosted glass.
 My perception of the world was one dimensional, as if everything was on television.
 All my interactions with people were difficult.
-I could no longer feel emotional connection with others as they felt distant and far away.
+I could no longer feel emotional connection with people as they felt distant and far away.

 Doctors could not provide a diagnosis for the migraines or gut issues other than to tell me it was stress and prescribe migraine medication and anti-depressants, neither of which worked.
 The only good thing about the illness was that my brain was in overdrive and would not slow down.
 This kept me searching for a solution.
-I discovered on my own that an anti-histamine (promethazine) controlled the migraines within 30 minutes.
-Later a blood test would reveal extremely high histamine levels.
-While histamine is usually associated with allergies it’s also a neurotransmitter.
+After thousands of dollars spent looking for a cure, I discovered on my own that an anti-histamine (promethazine) controlled the migraines within 30 minutes.
+Histamine is usually associated with allergies but it’s also a neurotransmitter.
 Clearly excessive histamine was messing with my brain.

 I suspected the problem was gut related as my gut and mood had both deteriorated badly following the escalated antibiotic use of the preceding 3 years.
 To my great surprise I felt 90% better after a pre-colonoscopy purge emptied my gut.
 Indeed I felt better every time I emptied my gut.
 I did not have diarrhea except for the increasing food intolerances, but it was clear that something was going on as my stool was fermenting and smelled sour like yoghurt or wine.
 A naturopath confirmed my hunch.
 “I don’t know what is happening in your head” she said, “but if you get to the bottom of your gut problems, I think you will have your answer”.
 I found a mind-gut psychologist who echoed this view.

-Fecal diversity tests showed microbial dysbiosis,a near mono-culture of streptococcus in my gut and “undetectable” Ecoli, Bifido or Lactobacillus.
-Blood tests showed raised TNF (an inflammatory marker) and extremely high histamine levels.
+Fecal diversity tests showed a near mono-culture of streptococcus in my gut and “undetectable” Ecoli, Bifido or Lactobacillus.
+Blood tests showed extremely high histamine levels.
 I discovered links between streptococcus overgrowth and mental health problems in children, in the form of PANDAS.
-With hindsight I believe that my gut was having a immune reaction to the microbial imbalance.
+With hindsight I believe that my gut was having a histamine/immune reaction to the dysbiosis.

-Faking being sick?
-I don’t think so.
-With hindsight, I deserve an Academy Award for faking being well.
-It took supreme self-control to fight through the toxic avalanche descending on me physically, but that was nothing compared to the demons I wrestled in my head.
-Sometimes I recall the harrowing blog post I wrote in 2011 about this battle, and marvel that I kept going.
-I knew I could keep fighting the physical symptoms of the illness but the terrifying mental symptoms left me in no doubt I would kill myself if I could not find a solution.
+With hindsight, I deserve an Academy Award for the exercise of extreme self-control I displayed around others, as I wrestled with the demons in my head.
+Sometimes I recall the harrowing blog post I wrote in 2011 about these demons, and marvel that I kept going.
+I could tolerate the physical symptoms of the illness but the terrifying mental symptoms left me in no doubt I would kill myself if I could not find a solution.

 I was determined not to die without a fight.
 So I gave up on health practitioners and hit the internet.
 I felt like I been handed a jigsaw puzzle in a million pieces, without a picture on the box.
 With the help of a speedy, hyped brain I scoured the internet in search of a picture than would unite the pieces.
 In 2011 no one had heard of fecal microbiota transplant.
 I read about it in a few papers in PubMed and speculated that if it could cure C.diff it could probably repopulate my ravaged gut.
 When I discovered that the Centre for Digestive Diseases, world leaders in FMT were located in Australia, I could not believe my luck.
 This was my only chance to restore my gut microbiome and stop the histamine reaction in my gut.
 I borrowed money on my mortgage and booked a flight to Sydney.